BelegCufea/PrettyReputation/ReadMe.md

 ## Features

 Prints configuratable message about reputation change in your chat.
 There are many options how to set up your message.
+Track session reputation gains or losses on minimap/databroker.

 ## Configuration